General Disclosures

 Double Materiality Assessment ESRS IRO-2

 Work on the Double Materiality Assessment began in 2024, and this effort is a prerequisite for the implementation of sustainability reporting according to the European CSRD (Corporate Sustainability Reporting Directive), European Sustainability Reporting and an Information Standard in the field of sustainability and climate issues, ESRS (European Sustainability Reporting Standards).
-The purpose is to map Norðurál’s most important sustainability focuses, taking into account internal and external perspectives on sustainability in the operations.
+The purpose is to map Norðurál’s most important sustainability focuses, considering internal and external perspectives on sustainability in the operations.
 The materiality analysis addresses the main sustainability risks in the operations and explores which factors in the environment and society have the greatest impact on Norðurál’s finances.

-The materiality of sustainability factors is assessed to map the impact of the operations on the environment, society and economy.
+The materiality of sustainability factors is assessed to map the impact of operations on the environment, society, and economy.
 The results of the risk assessment are subsequently incorporated into Norðurál’s general risk assessment, which is intended to reduce the likelihood of adverse situations arising.
 The results of the materiality analysis form the basis of Norðurál’s Annual and Sustainability Report.

 List of material aspects ESRS IRO-2